AdobeDocs/campaign-web.en/help/v8/call-center/create-call-center.md

 >[!NOTE]
 >
->You can schedule your delivery to a specific date.
+>You can schedule your delivery to be sent at a specific date.
 For more on this, refer to this [section](../msg/gs-deliveries.md#gs-schedule).

 ## Select the audience{#select-audience}